 - Between the trauma, the experimentation, the coma, the talk during a vulnerable and suggestible state, and now more trauma... by the time Cloud reaches the nearest city, he still remembers his childhood, but thinks Zack's adulthood and career was his own, can't remember half of what happened for the massacre at home (and thinks he was Zack for the other half), and isn't even quite sure why he's at this city again.

 - He was injected with a large amount of Jenova cells during the experiments.
 Jenova, being The Virus, tends to have nasty effects on a person's body and mind.
-The only plus side to all this was that the experiments weren't all that different from the process used to create a SOLDIER, meaning Cloud now had the skills and abilities of a SOLDIER 1st Class that he claims to be.
+The only plus side to all this was that the experiments weren't all that different from the process used to create a SOLDIER, meaning Cloud now does have the skills and abilities of a SOLDIER 1st Class that he claims to be...

 - In Tales of the Abyss, Luke has Trauma-Induced Amnesia from a kidnapping seven years ago that wiped out all of his memories of the event — as well as all memories of events prior to the kidnapping — while Guy has amnesia about the death of his family.
 In Luke's case it's subverted once it turns out that the Luke that got kidnapped wasn't the one his family got back — and the recovered one didn't exist prior to the kidnapping.